 Packing furniture for shipping, whether you’re relocating, selling a piece of furniture, or storing items, requires careful planning and execution to ensure that your belongings reach their destination in pristine condition.
 Here we provide a comprehensive guide to packing furniture effectively, which can help alleviate the stress of moving and protect your valuable items during transit.
+If you are preparing for a local house move rather than a long-distance shipment, our guide to packing furniture for moving covers the key differences in approach.

 – Bubble wrap: Provides cushioning for fragile parts of furniture.